projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 done
 ```

 Install Docker on the controller VM and each worker VM.
-On each VM run
+On each VM run:

 ```
 sudo apt update